whosblue/terra/README.md

 These are some pretty useful commands you can use while using Terra.
 - !e-brake - This restarts the program, helpful when Claude might freeze up.
 - !new-convo - This wipes the conversation history, as if you restarted the program.
 Brand new conversation!
+- !hault - Stops the current generation in turn for a new one.